observingClouds/xbitinfo/CONTRIBUTING.rst

 #.
 Finally, submit a `Pull Request <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ through the GitHub website using this data::

-    head-fork: YOUR_GITHUB_USERNAME/bitinformation_pipeline
+    head-fork: YOUR_GITHUB_USERNAME/xbitinfo
     compare: your-branch-name

-    base-fork: observingClouds/bitinformation_pipeline
+    base-fork: observingClouds/xbitinfo
     base: main

 Note that you can create the ``Pull Request`` while you're working on this.
-The PR will update as you add more commits. ``bitinformation_pipeline`` developers and contributors can then review your code and offer suggestions.
+The PR will update as you add more commits. ``xbitinfo`` developers and contributors can then review your code and offer suggestions.